 - Shrink wrap your screen door – You can buy window-wrapping kits at a small price to use on your screen door.
 This will allow you to let in quite a bit of sunlight without the cold outdoor temperatures.

 RV camping in the winter doesn’t always have to consist of freezing temperatures and snow.
 In fact, Heath and Alyssa Padgett from “Heath and Alyssa” aren’t huge fans of RVing in cold weather.
 They recommend the following locations for winter camping if you want to avoid harsh winter conditions:

 - Slab City, California

 - Quartzsite, Arizona

 - Florida Keys, Florida

-Because propane tanks are a popular fuel source among RV-ers, it’s important to consider how you’ll keep propane running smoothly when temperatures are cold.
-As temperatures go down, so does the pressure in your propane tank.
-This means you’ll have to fill your tank more frequently to keep the pressure up (read more about propane tank pressure and temperature here) Ron and Tabetha Berry from “Extreme RVing” recommend using Powerblanket Propane Tank Heaters to keep pressure up and to save significant money on tank refills.
+Because propane tanks are a popular fuel source among RVers, it’s important to consider how you’ll keep propane running smoothly when temperatures are cold.
+As temperatures drop, so does the pressure in your propane tank.
+This means you’ll have to fill your tank more frequently to keep the pressure up.
+One solution to keeping your tank full is to make sure it stays warm.
+Additionally, for those traveling with unusually large propane tanks, consider using gas delivery systems to optimize the amount of propane being moved.

 When spending some time in Massachusetts during the dead of winter, the Ron and Tabetha Berry from “Extreme RVing” noticed that while they were using only one 30lb tank of propane each week with propane tank heaters, other campers were going through 100lb tanks in the same time period.
 The Berrys recommend using Powerblanket propane tank heaters to keep the pressure up and save significant money on tank refills.
 Ron and Tabetha also recommend using a dehumidifier when using propane tanks in more humid environments.
 This is because propane creates a “wet” heat that will increase moisture in your RV.